Anna Plains Station: History

 Following a cyclone in 1936, the station manager found the carcasses of 7 mules, 49 horses and 102 head of cattle that had been swept into the sea and drowned.
 During the storm it was estimated that 3.5 in of rain fell; damage included several windmills being blown over and a part of the homestead being destroyed.

 A drought in 1945 left the cattle in very bad condition, with many dying.

 1,100 head of cattle were taken overland from the station to the railway at Meekatharra in 1948 by the drover Georg Solvay.

 1,200 head of cattle from the station were loaded at Eighty Mile Beach in 1954 onto the LST landing craft Wan Kuo in the first shipment of its kind from Western Australia.
 The cattle were penned in batches of 15 along with about 10 tons of feed in readiness to be shipped to Manila.

 In 1959 the Talgarno village was built on land excised from the station.
 Talgarno was a British government project to test the accuracy of Blue Streak missiles fired from Woomera.
 The village included housing, a hospital, swimming pools and a cinema.

+A number of Indigenous people, including artist Big John Dodo and his wife Rosie Munroe, were evicted from Anna Plains in the 1960s following a change in the station's management.

 On 1 February 1978, Cyclone Vern made landfall near Anna Plains with winds of about 145 km/h, and caused flooding and minor damage in the region.

 In 2010 the station was leased by the Anna Plains Cattle Company Pty Ltd. under the management of John Stoate.